Skip to main content

 Action enum

-The full move set the decision engine can emit — each tied to a trigger, valid from-states, and a pre-stored reversal op.
+The full move set the decision engine can emit — one recommended action per product per cycle, each tied to a trigger and a lifecycle transition.

-Actions are the verbs an agent can emit.
-Each one is bound to a trigger that can fire it, the set of from-states it's valid in, and the reversal op written alongside it.
+Actions are the verbs the decision engine can emit.
+Each is bound to the trigger that fired it and to a valid lifecycle transition, and lands in decision_log as evidence.action.
 There is no free-form action — if it isn't in the enum, the agent can't do it.

 The move set

-• KEEP — no-op with a logged rationale (the agent considered and declined).
+• keep / wait — no-op with a logged rationale (the agent considered and declined, or is waiting for more data).

 // developer docs